Whats In A Slap? France Ponders Meaning Of Macron Assault - UrduPoint

 "It's an event that will leave a mark, but it's difficult to say what it will be," Bruno Jeanbart from the OpinionWay polling company told AFP.

-- In custody - Macron's assailant, a 28-year-old man identified as Damien T.
+- In custody - Macron's assailant, a 28-year-old man identified as Damien T., is to appear Thursday before a judge under a fast-track judicial procedure, the prosecutor in Valence, southern France said.

-, remained in police custody on Wednesday and is expected to be charged with assaulting a public figure, an offence that carries a maximum three-year prison term.
+Damien T. is expected to face charges of assaulting a public figure, an offence that carries a maximum three-year prison term.

 French media raked over his social media pages, looking for clues to the political sympathies of a man known mainly for his love of medieval martial arts and board games.